0xPikapool/cargo-lambda-functions/readme.md

 Collection of Pikapool serverless functions.

-## Rust
+## Cargo Lambda

-Development, testing, deployment of Rust lambdas is managed with [Cargo Lambda](https://www.cargo-lambda.info/guide/getting-started.html)
+Development, testing, deployment of Rust lambdas is managed with [Cargo Lambda](https://www.cargo-lambda.info/guide/getting-started.html).

 ## Datadog

-New Lambdas need to be registered with Datadog.
+New Lambdas can be registered with Datadog by running `datadog-ci lambda instrument -i`.

-The [Node.js instructions](https://docs.datadoghq.com/serverless/installation/nodejs/) can be followed for any runtime.